sminnee/salad/README.md

 ## FEATURES

- * Tests Safari and Firefox
+ * Tests Safari, Firefox and IE
  * Looks for page elements like a human would: e.g. ignores hidden elements, and you can use form element labels as identifiers.
  * Automatically wait for ajax requests to complete.

 It currently has the following limitations:

- * No known Windows and IE support
  * No ability to test with JavaScript
  * Ajax auto-wait only works with Prototype and jQuery generated Ajax requests.
- * Testing of iframes and multiple windows is untested.
+ * Testing of iframes is untested.
  * No drag & drop tests.

 Roadmap:

- * Make it work in Windows/OSX/Linux and Firefox/Safari/IE
  * Add JS-disabled testing using WebRat
- * Ensure that you can test iframes and multiple windows intuitively
+ * Ensure that you can test iframes intuitively
  * Add tests for drag & drop
  * Add tests for colour and image changes
  * Get the FireWatir and SafariWatir monkey patches submitted to those upstream projects.